digamesystems/DigameSerialPlotter/README.md

   * Added an 'offset' UI element in addition to Sebastian's 'multiplier' so we can shift traces relative to each other on the fly.
   * Some re-factoring of the UI setup code to improve readability.
   * Added data logging to a file.
+Files will show up in the /data directory.

 ## Installation